sirlan-ff00ff/arcticfox-theme/readme.md

 - only comfirmed to work on firefox 119 on linux, and on Windows 10 (with tweaks)
     - tested on some forks, and ESR or anything based on it (waterfox, floorp) does not work
     - the firefox version must fully support the `:has()` css selector
-- best used with the sidebery but I guess can be used with Tree Style Tab, didn't test
+- best used with sidebery but I guess can be used with Tree Style Tab, didn't test tho
 - not guaranteed to be 100% working out of the box, you might need to tweak it some
 - probably doesn't work with mac window buttons idk